catalystneuro/2023-ecosystem-paper/README.md

 ## Results
 ### NWBInspector
 It can be time-consuming and error-prone to manually inspect all of the NWB files in a dataset, especially as datasets grow very large.
 DANDI datasets frequently occupy hundreds of GBs to TBs of disk space, spread across thousands of individual NWB files [cite DANDI].
 This challenge is compounded for new users who may lack familiarity with NWB best practices, further hampering the effectiveness of manual inspection.
-To address this problem, we have developed _NWBInspector_, a Python-based package that assesses the quality of NWB files based on their compliance with established best practices.
+To address this problem, we have developed _NWB Inspector_, a Python-based package that assesses the quality of NWB files based on their compliance with established best practices.

 After installation, _NWBInspector_ can be used very easily from the command line.
 Simply run
 ```bash